 Keep in mind that only some of these activities are mandatory, while many are optional functional/performance optimizations.
 After all, when it comes to the scope of your project, you’re in the driver’s seat.
 Looking for somebody to help you navigate the road to migration success?
 Flexso can help – find out how below.

-- Analyze, inventory and document the impact of your custom code on your S/4HANA project
+- Analyze, inventory and document the impact of your custom code on your SAP S/4HANA project

 - Document your custom code objects, including their actual use in production

 - Define the scope of your migration and determine which objects should be kept and discarded

 - Prioritize (using MoSCoW principles) custom code migration actions: mandatory modifications, optional optimizations, functional innovations